 At low tide two Second World War era shipwrecks are visible in Woodspring Bay, to the west of the village of Kingston Seymour.
-Indeed they are visible for walkers covering my Clevedon Military History trail which can be accessed here.
+Indeed they are visible for walkers covering my Clevedon Military History trail which can be found here.
 Although the coast is not easily accessed in direct proximity to the wrecks, I had the pleasure of spending a day with three local farmers who share my passion for history and were an encyclopedia of knowledge about the impact of the war on this fascinating spot on the North Somerset coast.

 ![]() |